nathan-smeal/cs7641/lessons/ml_p2_lesson_04_feature_transformation.md

 Where usually $m<n$ and the transformation linear ($P_x^T$)

+Project old features to new feature space.

 ## Feature Transformation Motivation

+One could argue that Neural net implicitly doing this already.

 **Example: information retrirval from documents.**

+Ad hoc or the google problem

 Features: words, a lot of words.
 They are good indicators?

 * Polysemy: one word can mean many things.
 This can cause false positive.
 * Synonomy: many words can mean one thing.
-This can cause false negatice.
+This can cause false negative.

 So, words are insufficient indicator features.
+Can't simply do feature selection.

 **Solution**: transformation, from words to new feature space.